JanuszPelc/Keevorn/documents/source/keevorn_rulebook.md

 No. Cards leave the Room only by playing them, storing them in the Backpack, or through effects like Bury or Relief.

 **What if I'm stuck with a card I can't deal with?**
 Treat it as a puzzle.
 Find a valid option, often one that minimizes the loss.
-You could equip a Weapon (discarding from your Hand if full), store it in your Backpack if it's a number card, use another card's effect to move or discard it, or accept the cost (drink a black Potion, fight barehanded).
+You could equip a Weapon (discarding from your Hand if full), store it in your Backpack if it's a number card, use another card's effect to move or discard it, or accept the cost (play a black Relic, fight barehanded).

 ### About combat